 After spending some time in a free zone, your company may be in a position for expansion.
 One of the biggest pulls of the UAE is its stable, diverse, and dynamic economy.
 Free trade zones are ably stationed in the country so that it can tap into this wealth easily.
 However, there comes a time where one invariably finds their growth potential limited by clear-cut rules on staffing, offices, and interaction with the Dubai mainland.

 Inherently, the free zone licenses confine enterprises to a designated zone, and they can not do direct business with the Dubai mainland.
-If your free zone company is going to evolve into a mainland company setup in Dubai, then first, you have to start trading with the mainland UAE entities.
+If your free zone company is going to evolve into a mainland company formation in Dubai, then first, you have to start trading with the mainland UAE entities.
 To do that, you have to pay customs duty via local agents who will charge you for their services.

 If that all seems a bit complicated for you, then you can simply open a mainland branch of your free zone company by registering with Dubai’s Department of Economic Development (DED).